DoT to deactivate extra SIM of subscribers beyond 9 connections | Law-Order

 In case no subscriber turns up for re-verification, the flagged number will be deactivated within 60 days to be counted from December 7.

-''In case of a subscriber who is on international roaming or with physical disability or hospitalisation, additional 30 days will be provided...,'' the order said.
+''In case of a subscriber who is on international roaming or with physical disability or hospitalization, additional 30 days will be provided...,'' the order said.

 ''The said timelines shall be regularly intimated by the TSPs to the subscribers of flagged mobile connections via SMSs/IVRS/e-mail/app or any other available methods.
 The subscribers shall also be regularly intimated about the reason for barring of services,'' the order said.